joomtheme/joomla-mod-headersearchpro/README.md

 ## License

-This project is licensed under the **GNU General Public License v2.0**.
+This project is licensed under the **GNU General Public License version 2 (GPL v2)**.

+See the `LICENSE` file included in this repository for the full license text.

 ## Author